ForeverScape/ForeverScapeCore/readme.md

 ###Unit Testing###

-Dayjob I keep 80%+ code coverage.
+Sorry...
+At my dayjob I keep 80%+ code coverage.
 I don't really have time to maintain tests for this project yet, there are just too many features to get out there, let alone the backend is not yet implimented.

 ##TODO: Stories + Features##